lepifj/lyrics-library/README.md

-# Lyrics Library
+# LyricLibrary

-A sleek and modern web application for storing and managing your song lyrics.
-Built with Flask and modern web technologies.
+A modern web application for managing and organizing your favorite song lyrics.

 ## Features